yakubu-encentral/simple-card-validation/README.md

 ## Local Set UP

-### First time
+### 1. Install Dependencies (Do Once)

 - clone the repository and open a terminal window in the directory the application is set
-- ensure port 3000 and 8080 are available
 - if you are on a Linux/macOS setup, run the command `chmod +x install.sh` to make the script executable, followed by the command `./install.sh`
 - if you are on a Windows setup, run the command `install.bat`
-- This will install both frontend and backend dependencies and start the applications on port 3000 and port 8080 for the frontend and backend respectively
+- this will install both frontend and backend dependencies

-### Other times
+### 2. Start the Application

 - open a terminal window in the directory the application is set
 - ensure port 3000 and 8080 are available
 - if you are on a Linux/macOS setup, run the command `chmod +x start.sh` to make the script executable, followed by the command `./start.sh`
 - if you are on a Windows setup, run the command `start.bat`
-- This will start the frontend application on port 3000 and the backend on port 8080
+- this will start the frontend application on port 3000 and the backend on port 8080
+- Use ctrl + C to stop the application

 ## Access

 To access the frontend application, navigate to localhost:3000 after starting the application.
-For the backend application, the endpoint can be accesed from localhost:8080/api/v1
+For the backend application, the endpoint can be accesed from localhost:8080/api

 ## Author